Guseyn/guseyn.com/web-app/md/posts/knowledge-sharing-sins.md

 Furthermore, what if during your private discussion, you need clarification from someone else?
 Or what if someone could have corrected something in that private conversation?
 Is this the best approach to ask questions and get accurate answers?
 I highly doubt it.

 What's the alternative?
 I am convinced that every team must have some sort of private StackOverflow just for their team or company (actually such a thing exists).
 But you can build or use similar tools.
 Imagine that whenever you have a question and you can ask it there.
-Imagine you can even do it anonymously so you can feel more free, open and less stressed.
+Imagine you can even do it anonymously, so you can feel more free, open and less stressed.
 And anyone can answer your questions, or correct something.
 Now you would get a collection of easily accessible answers or series of disscussions on specific questions or topics.
 You can easily share links to those discussions, and revisit them whenever needed.

-And again you will be less and less dependant on other people.
-Also it would make you life easier.
+And again, you will be less and less dependant on other people.
+Also it would make your life easier.
 Whenever a newcommer comes to you with a question, there is a big chance that question was already addressed by someone in the past.
 All you need to do is share a link.
 <br>

 ## 3. Documentation
 That's right.
-Those dead documents which are outdated and make no sense, nobody really needs them.
-They are too formal, too boring, to difficult to read and maintain.
-Documentation must be treated as not a goal but rather as a tool.
+Those dead documents which are outdated and make no sense, nobody really needs or reads them.
+They are too formal, too boring, too difficult to read and maintain.
+Documentation must be treated not as a goal but rather as a tool.

 What's the alternative?
 I would suggest a blog or just an archive with rather short tutorials or manuals with real examples and written for humans, not robots.